renchris/replicache-react/README.md

 ### 5.0.1

 Change package to pure ESM.
-See See https://github.com/rocicorp/replicache-react/pull/61 for more information.
+See https://github.com/rocicorp/replicache-react/pull/61 for more information.

 ### 5.0.0